 Michael, who prides himself on being a creative problem solver, as well as a skilled litigator, is available for his clients on a 24/7 basis.
-He is a long-standing member of numerous local, state, federal and international associations, as well as professional organizations including his induction into the Federation of Defense and Corporate Counsel (FDCC) in 1996 and his role as a member of the first Advisory Board and a Charter Fellow of the Litigation Counsel of America (Trial Lawyer Honorary Society) in 2006.
-He has lectured, conducted workshops, written on topics relevant to his practice areas and has been qualified and has testified as an expert witness in family law.
+He is a long-standing member of numerous local, state, federal and international associations, as well as professional organizations including but not limited to his induction into the Federation of Defense and Corporate Counsel (FDCC) in 1996 and his role as a member of the first Advisory Board, A Senior Fellow and a member of the Trial Law Institute and the Diversity Law Institute for the Litigation Counsel of America (Trial Lawyer Honorary Society) in 2006.
+He has lectured, conducted workshops, written on topics relevant to his practice areas and has been qualified and has testified as an expert witness in Family Law.
 In a quest to broaden and enhance his practice, Michael received a certificate in mediation training at the Straus Institute for Dispute Resolution at Pepperdine University School of Law in 2009.

 Michael received his J.D. degree from Loyola University School of Law in 1974, after attending graduate school and completing his training in the United States Air Force.
-He received two Bachelor degrees, cum laude, from California State University, Northridge, in 1970, one in Political Science and the other in European History.
-While earning his undergraduate degrees, Michael was a member and officer of the Phi Alpha Theta and Pi Sigma Alpha Honor Societies and was a candidate for the Woodrow Wilson Fellowship.
+He received two Bachelor degrees, cum laude, from California State University, Northridge, in 1970, one in political science and the other in European history.
+While earning his undergraduate degrees, Michael was a member and officer of the Phi Alpha Theta and Pi Sigma Alpha Honor Societies and was a candidate for a Woodrow Wilson Fellowship.

-Prior to forming Webster Kaplan Sprunger, Michael was a shareholder and a member of the Executive Committee of Silver & Freedman, APLC, during the period 1998 until the firm ceased doing business in March of 2012.
-Prior to that, Michael was one of the founders of Frydrych & Webster, Inc. and practiced law with Jack A. Frydrych from 1980
+Prior to forming Webster Kaplan Sprunger, Michael was a shareholder and a member of the Executive Committee of Silver & Freedman, APLC, during the period 1998 until the firm ceased doing business in March of 2012 and prior to that, Michael was one of the founders of Frydrych & Webster, Inc. and practiced law with Jack A. Frydrych from 1980